 Additionally, if you have to fight (legally) to get your car insurance to cover your claim, you will likely be told after the incident that your policy will not renew.

 There are some problems with the auto-renewal of your car insurance.
 If your situation has changed since the start of your last term, you may be able to get lower rates through another insurer.
 It usually pays to shop around for different rates, especially if you’ve had major changes like a change in household drivers, a change in the vehicle you drive, or a change in your driving record.

 If your previous policy’s rates were based on items on your driving record that are now five years or older, you may be able to qualify for lower rates somewhere else.
 Likewise, if you have gotten additional traffic violations during this last policy term, your current insurance company may not have the best rates for you.

 Every time your car insurance is renewed, the car insurance company will run a new motor vehicle report on you.
 Any tickets that you got through the last term that you didn’t report to your insurance company will be visible to them when they run your report, and they could make changes to your rates based on their findings.
 They could also refuse to continue your coverage depending on the number of tickets and the type of tickets that you received.

-Even if your insurance company uses auto renewal, it is a good idea to be aware of when your current policy ends.
-Shopping around for different rates could pay off, and you should be doing so within 30 days of your policy renewal.
-While some insurance companies let you know when your policy will renew, many people don’t get those notices.
+Even if your insurance company uses auto-renewal, it is a good idea to be aware of when your current policy ends.
+Shopping around for different rates could pay off and you should be doing so within 30-days of your policy renewal.
+While some insurance companies let you know when your policy will renew, many people don’t get these notices.
 Being aware of when your coverage ends and doing your due diligence to make sure you are getting the best rates is the best option.